Pandemic Pounds? 4 Ways to Get Back on Track

 - Keep your fridge stocked with health snacks

-- Or make it really easy, and pick your favorite Portion-Controlled mealsfrom the com menu
+- Or make it really easy, and pick your favorite Portion-Controlled meals from the MagicKitchen.com menu

 4. Go easy on yourself

-If you’ve gained a few pounds during the pandemic, you’re not alone.
+If you’ve gained a few pandemic pounds, you’re not alone.
 But instead of focusing on the negative, go easy on yourself.

 It’s been a stressful time for most people with lots of changes, emotions, and isolation.